Remote Computer Lab Access

-UMS has secured an unlimited license for access to the extensive catalog of STEM-related virtual labs and simulations from Labster along with professional consultation services to assist faculty in utilizing these resources through December 2020.
+UMS has secured an unlimited license for access to the extensive catalog of STEM-related virtual labs and simulations from Labster along with professional consultation services to assist faculty in utilizing these resources.
 These resources are available through the Brightspace LMS.
 If you are interested in taking advantage of this service, please contact your campus Instructional Design team.

 Respondus Online Proctoring

 The University of Maine System has entered into agreement with Respondus to provide a suite of online proctoring tools for educators to use in their online courses through June, 2021.
 The Respondus tools include:

 - Lockdown Browser – A custom web browser that locks down the testing environment within a learning management system to secure online exams in classrooms or proctored environments.

 - Monitor – Working in conjunction with Lockdown Browser, Monitor uses a student’s webcam and video analytics to provide a fully automated system to prevent cheating during non-proctored exams.